fabiodr/DotnetOtelCrossDebug/CompareApproaches.md

-Overview of all the approaches researched, highlighting their key differences and trade-offs.
+Overview of approaches researched, highlighting their key differences and trade-offs.
 We started with a basic scenario of debugging .NET applications in Docker Compose and evolved to consider more complex scenarios involving Kubernetes, distributed debugging, and flexibility.

 **1. Basic Docker Compose with `attach` Debugging (VSCode and Rider):**